UTexas

 Three lecture hours a week for one semester.
 May be repeated for credit.
 Prerequisite: Graduate standing.

 Advanced study and practice of theories, processes, and techniques of evidence based prevention and intervention to enhance learning and behavior in educational and community settings.
-Three lecture hours a week for one semester.
+For every hour of semester credit earned, one lecture hour a week for one semester.
 May be repeated for credit.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate standing.

 EDP 385C.
 Professional Issues, Leadership, and Development.